DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 ### .NET

-To enable Intelligent Test Runner, the version of the `dd-trace` tool must be >= 2.16.0 (execute `dd-trace --version` to get the version of the tool) and the following environment variables are set:
+To enable Intelligent Test Runner, the version of the `dd-trace` tool must be >= 2.16.0 (execute `dd-trace --version` to get the version of the tool) and the following environment variables must be set:

 `DD_CIVISIBILITY_AGENTLESS_ENABLED=true` (Required)
 : Enables or disables Agentless mode.<br/>